Meggison/Meggison/README.md

 👋 Hello, I'm Misan!

-I'm a Machine Learning Engineer and MSc AI & ML student at the University of Birmingham, passionate about leveraging artificial intelligence to solve real-world challenges.
+I'm an MSc AI & ML student at the University of Birmingham, passionate about leveraging artificial intelligence to solve real-world challenges.
 With a background in Computer Science and hands-on experience in ML projects, I'm dedicated to pushing the boundaries of what's possible with AI.

 ### 🚀 Featured Projects